kostya/bin_script/README.md

 Rails BinScript
 ===============

-Easy writing and executing bins(executable scripts) in Rails Application (especially for crontab or god).
+Gem for easy writing and executing scripts in Rails Application.
 For my purposes much better than Rake, Thor and Rails Runner.

 Features:

 1. Each bin is a class
 2. Easy writing tests
-3. Bin use lock file and logger with formatter when executing
+3. Custom lock file
+4. Custom logger with formatter for each script
+5. Can be daemonized

-Rails 2.3 and 3 compatible
+Tested on Rails 2.3 and 3.2

 ``` ruby
 gem 'bin_script'